Terms and Conditions

 - Homemade, perishable, or unlabelled food items (see Section 9.2 for details)

-- Food items not complying with FSANZ standards or local council regulations
+- Food items not complying with applicable food safety standards and regulations in the seller's jurisdiction

 Other Prohibited Items:

-- Items that violate any Australian federal, state, or territory law
+- Items that violate any applicable law or regulation in any relevant jurisdiction

 - Items that pose a risk to public health, safety, or security